GenericMappingTools/GMTjl_doc/documentation/utilities/mosaic.md

   - `lon, lat` two scalars with the coordinates of region of interest center.
 To completly define the image area see the `neighbors` or `mosaic` option below.
   - `lon, lat` are two elements vector or matrix with the region's ``[lon_min, lon_max], [lat_min, lat_max]``.
-  - Instead of two arguments, pass just one containing a GMTdataset obtained with the ``geocoder`` function.
+  - Instead of two arguments, pass just one containing a \myreflink{GMTdataset} obtained with the ``geocoder`` function.
     Example: ``mosaic(D, ...)`` or, if the search with ``geocoder`` was sufficiently generic (see its docs), ``mosaic(D, bbox=true)`` to use the BoundingBox returned by the query. `bbox` supports `bb`, `BB` or `BoundingBox` as aliases.
+  - Yet another alternative is to pass either a \myreflink{GMTgrid} or a \myreflink{GMTimage} with a valid projection, and it doesn't need to be in geographic coordinates.
+Coordinates in other reference systems will be converted to geogs.
+  - Finaly, all of the above options can be skipped if the keyword `region` is used.
+Note that this option is the same as in, for example, the \myreflink{coast} module.

 - `pt_radius`: The planetary radius.
 Defaults to Earth's WGS84 authalic radius (6371007 m).